-- If the Class A-1 or Class A-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party. - The Class B Certificateholders will have the right to purchase all of the Class A-1 and Class A-2 Certificates. - The Class C-1 and Class C-2 Certificateholders will have the right to purchase all of the Class A-1, Class A-2 and Class B Certificates.
+- If the Class A-1 or Class A-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party.

-- If the Class C-1 or Class C-2 Certificateholders are then represented by the Controlling Party, the Certificateholders of such other Class will have the right to purchase all of such Class of Certificates represented by the Controlling Party. - If the Class D Certificates are issued, the Class D Certificateholders will have the right to purchase all of the Class A-1, Class A-2, Class B, Class C-1 and Class C-2 Certificates.
+- The Class B Certificateholders will have the right to purchase all of the Class A-1 and Class A-2 Certificates. - The Class C Certificateholders will have the right to purchase all of the Class A-1, Class A-2 and Class B Certificates. - If the Class D Certificates are issued, the Class D Certificateholders will have the right to purchase all of the Class A-1, Class A-2, Class B and Class C Certificates.

 In each case the purchase price will be equal to the Pool Balance of the relevant Class or Classes of Certificates plus accrued and unpaid interest thereon to the date of purchase, without premium, but including any other amounts then due and payable to the Certificateholders of such Class or Classes.
 Such purchase right may be exercised by any Certificateholder of the Class or Classes entitled to such right.
-In each case, if prior to the end of the ten-day notice period, any other Certificateholder of the same Class (or, in the case of a purchase right exercisable by the Class C-1 and Class C-2 Certificateholders, any Certificateholder of the other relevant Class) notifies the purchasing Certificateholder to purchase the Certificateholder wants to participate in such purchase, then such other Certificateholder (or, in the case of a purchase right exercisable by the Certificateholder such a payable to the certificateholder wants to participate in such purchase, then such other Certificateholder (or, in the case of a purchase right exercisable by the Certificateholder (or, in the case of a purchase right exercisable by the Class C-2 Certificateholders, any Certificateholder to purchase the Certificates pro rata based on the interest in the Trust held by each Certificateholder (or, in the case of a purchase right exercisable by the Class C-1 and Class C-2 Certificateholder, pro rata based on the fractional interest in the relevant Trust held by each Certificateholder multiplied by the Pool Balance of such Trust).
+In each case, if prior to the end of the ten-day notice period, any other Certificateholder of the same Class notifies the purchasing Certificateholder that the other Certificateholder wants to participate in such purchase, then such other Certificateholder may join with the purchasing Certificateholder to purchase the Certificates pro rata based on the interest in the Trust held by each Certificateholder.
 (Trust Supplements, Section 4.01)